lokalise/lokalise-fastlane-actions/README.md

 # Lokalise Fastlane Actions

 Collection of actions for integrating Lokalise into iOS project using Fastlane.
+Learn more in our blog post https://blog.lokalise.co/automating-itunes-connect-deployment-with-fastlane-and-lokalise/

 ## lokalise